 Dr. Shillington offers the Intestinal Detox and the Intestinal Cleanse formulas for detoxifying the bowels, and we have the recipes for these formulas at the bottom, after the other home remedies below.

 If you need to move your poop, there’s nothing more effective than Shillington’s Intestinal Cleanse formula.
 It also kills parasites, heals the intestinal tract, and is a healthy means to promote bowel movements for those who have trouble defecating.
 Shillington’s Intestinal detox, draws out old fecal matter from the walls of the intestine, while it removes poisons, toxins, heavy metals such as mercury and lead, and more.
-Due to the chacoal and clays in the Intestinal Detox, it actually slows things down a bit.
+Due to the charcoal and clays in the Intestinal Detox, it actually slows things down a bit.
 The two also work very well together to heal the gut.
 For more on Shillington’s products, see below.